-Prose - This workshop will consist of fiction and creative non-fiction.
-Students in this class will write narratives in an artful way, such as in nature writing, travel writing, memoirs, and food writing, for instance.
-They will learn the fundamentals of fiction such as character development, dialogue, point of view, and construction of plot.
+Fiction - This workshop will consist of fiction.
+Students in this class will write narratives in an artful way and learn the fundamentals of fiction such as character development, dialogue, point of view, and construction of plot.

 NOTE: Students who would like to work in dramatic writing, please note in your application if you have a preference between writing plays or screenplays.
-Our director and instructors will try to accommodate your interests.
+Our instructor will accommodate your interests.

 Method and Structure

 The Young Writers Workshop offers genre specific small-group workshop environments for children interested in developing their creative writing skills.
 Our teachers are especially good at working with young writers--nurturing and guiding their enthusiasm and talent by building on skills and craft.
 Student-to-teacher ratio is low — no more than 12 students per class — so that participants can receive the benefit of the instructor's expertise and individual attention.

 Our students are encouraged and invited to explore their own styles of writing in our workshops and beyond.
 During the two-week program, they read from their own writings, work in small groups and workshops, and receive one-on-one craft-based instruction in plot, character, action, dialogue, conflict, and more.